 How to Grow Your LinkedIn Network the Strategic Way

-If you have a comfortably large network (any number larger than 143) and don’t require the gung-ho networking of a LION, a LinkedIn Open Networker, then you can afford to be a bit more picky about whom you connect with.
+If you have a comfortably large LinkedIn network (any number larger than 143) and don’t require the gung-ho networking of a LION, then you can afford to be a bit more catlike in picking who you connect with.
+(Cat doesn’t stand for anything but is just a more careful way of growing your LinkedIn network.)

 Strictly speaking, LinkedIn prefers that you connect with only people you know.
 However, unless you’re networking like crazy and meeting hundreds of new people a week in person, this literal interpretation can get in the way.
 Another way to connect is to find new people online one-by-one rather than in bulk.
 And find those people in strategic places, such as from a group or alumni network.